LeeT27/scatterV/README.md

 After these, I clicked "Program Device", finally programming my FPGA board

 ### Final Demo
 Just like in part 1, I ran the Monte Carlo program or the demo, but with the FPGA this time.
 I also mapped the decimal digits of registers x9 and x10 to the 7-segment display to display the sample counter on the left and the hit counter on the right.
-Upon reaching this part of the project and finally being able to simulate multiple iterations of plotted points, I had to make some changes to the demo program:
+Upon reaching this part of the project and finally being able to simulate multiple iterations of plotted points, I had to make changes to the demo program:
 - Changed to a 12 bit coordinate resolution instead of 8 to approximate much closer to π rather than 3.13
 - Changed Y coordinate to be completely independent of X by shifting the LSFR to the right by 12 bits
    - This was a major problem before as Y would previously always be dependent on X since the repeated `RND` instruction was two clock cycles after the X, meaning Y was just X, but shifted to the left twice, varying up to 3